 Family Dog Mediation® for Fearful, Reactive and Aggressive Behavior Coaching Sessions are best suited for dogs that:

-- Bark and lunge at dogs, people or moving objects on walks
+- Bark and lunge at dogs, people or moving objects

 - Bark, growl or cower when meeting strangers